Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Numerical Experiments

 \subsection{Quadrotor}

 To further demonstrate the effectiveness of the proposed path planning strategy for reducing sensing costs, this subsection considers the problem of navigating a 6 DoF quadrotor.
 The dynamic models of the quadrotor, rotors' thrusts and response times, motor dynamics, and the aerodynamic effects are adopted from \cite{hoffmann2007quadrotor}.
-The quadrotor is equipped by an IMU accelerometer with navigation grade that measures both acceleration and gyro rate.
-The quadrotor is capable of communication with global navigation satellite system (GNSS) and uses real-time kinematic method \cite{mannings2008ubiquitous} to achieve precise localization.
-Unscented Kalman filter is deployed for state estimation.
-The source codes used for simulating the quadrotor, the IMU unit, and the GNSS unit are borrowed from \href{https://gitlab.com/todd.humphreys/game-engine-student}{https://gitlab.com/todd.humphreys/game-engine-student}.
+The quadrotor is equipped with an IMU accelerometer with navigation grade that measures acceleration and gyro rate.
+In addition, a 4K camera mounted on the quadrotor allows it to identify the 3-D bearing of the visual features captured in the camera frame.
+The unscented Kalman filter is deployed for state estimation.
+The source codes used for simulating the quadrotor, the IMU unit, the 4K camera, and the state estimation unit are accessible at \href{https://github.com/PeteLealiieeJ/EBSHQSim}{https://github.com/PeteLealiieeJ/EBSHQSim}.

-The IMU suffers from a drift (i.e., the estimations error accumulates over time) and thus the quadrotor requires GNSS data for successful navigation.
-The quadrotor seeks to minimizes the frequency of communication with GNSS without compromising safety.
-We show this goal can be achieved using the framework we proposed.
-Fig. \ref{fig:quad_traj} shows a $10 \rm m \times 10 \rm m$ environment with obstacles and the belief paths generated by Algorithm~\ref{algo:2} for $\alpha =0.2$ and $\alpha=2$, $W=0.1 I$, and $90\%$ safety level.
+The IMU suffers from a drift (i.e., the estimation error accumulates over time), and hence the quadrotor relies on camera data to successfully follow a path.
+However, due to the limited memory and computational resources, the quadrotor cannot process the captured image on board.
+This limitation makes the quadrotor send the visual data to the base station.
+Then, at the base station, the 3-D bearing information of the visual features is extracted from the transmitted image while utilizing the stored map information and sent back to the quadrotor.
+The quadrotor seeks to minimize the frequency of communication with the ground station without compromising safety.
+We demonstrate this objective can be achieved by the proposed framework.
+Fig.~\ref{fig:quad_traj} shows a $10\, \rm m \times 10\, \rm m$ environment with obstacles and the belief paths generated by Algorithm~\ref{algo:2} for $\alpha =0.2$ and $\alpha=2$, $W=0.1 I_2$, and ${\textup{Pr}}=90\%$ safety level.